2 - Medical

 - Secure the splint with bandages, tape, or cordage.
 It should be tight but not cut off circulation.
 If splinting a finger, tape it to the one next to it.

 - Apply a sling if the fracture is in the arm to help immobilize the limb.
+You can create a makeshift sling by placing your arm in a jacket or cloth and tying the loose ends behind your neck.

 Prevention